rusbomber/VictoriaLogs/docs/victorialogs/data-ingestion/README.md

 - `-logNewStreams` - if this flag is passed to VictoriaLogs, then it logs all the newly registered [log streams](https://docs.victoriametrics.com/victorialogs/keyconcepts/#stream-fields).
   This may help debugging [high cardinality issues](https://docs.victoriametrics.com/victorialogs/keyconcepts/#high-cardinality).
+  Logging of new streams can be also enabled for the given number of seconds - see [these docs](https://docs.victoriametrics.com/victorialogs/#logging-new-streams).
 - `-logIngestedRows` - if this flag is passed to VictoriaLogs, then it logs all the ingested [log entries](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model).
   See also `debug` [parameter](https://docs.victoriametrics.com/victorialogs/data-ingestion/#http-parameters).